Understand and Overcome Overfunctionning and Rescuing

 Understand Overfunctionning: A Protective Pattern

-Our tendency to overfunction and take care or rescue others isn't inherently negative—in fact, it often emerges from a genuine capacity to nurture and support others, especially when we've learned that competence and caregiving were paths to connection and security.
+Our tendency to overfunction and take care of or rescue others isn't inherently negative — in fact, it often emerges from a genuine capacity to nurture and support, especially when we've learned that competence and caregiving were paths to connection and security.

 What Causes Overfunctioning?